Global Heritage Fund: Global Heritage Network

 In 2010, Global Heritage Fund launched Global Heritage Network (GHN), an early warning and threats monitoring system that uses satellite imaging technology and ground reporting to enable international experts and local conservation leaders to clearly identify and solve imminent threats within the legal core and protected areas of each site.

 Saving Our Vanishing Heritage

 In October 2010, Global Heritage Fund produced a report titled Saving Our Vanishing Heritage: Safeguarding Endangered Cultural Heritage Sites in the Developing World.
 The report listed 500 major archaeological and heritage sites in developing countries, evaluating their current loss and destruction, conservation and development.
 It identified nearly 200 of these sites as "At Risk” or “Under Threat,” and 12 as “On the Verge” of irreparable loss and destruction.
 The Vanishing report stated that there were five accelerating man-made threats facing global heritage sites in developing countries: development pressures, unsustainable tourism, insufficient management, looting, and war and conflict.

+Strategic Affiliation with World Monuments Fund

+In 2023, Global Heritage Fund and World Monuments Fund announced a Strategic Affiliation.
+The affiliation aims to create a more resilient, inclusive, and sustainable future for cultural heritage protection worldwide.
+GHF’s two active projects, Dali Dong Village in Guizhou, China, and La Ciudad Perdida in Colombia, joined WMF’s project portfolio.